Aircloak/TrainingMaterial/slides-server/content/admin.md

 ## Session 3:
 # Supporting yourself and others

-Common mistakes, problems, and gotcha's.
+Common mistakes, problems, and gotchas.

 ---